You are listening to the Sean Hannity Radio Show Podcast.

 Hillary Clinton blamed the victim.

-She blamed a 12-year-old girl, a sixth grade 12-year-old girl of seeking the attention of older men and fantasizing about being with older men.
+She blamed a 12-year-old girl, a sixth-grade 12-year-old girl, of seeking the attention of older men and fantasizing about being with older men.

 There is audio.

-Wiley reporters says the National Choir, widely reported.
+It says the National Inquiry widely reported.

 It's not on this network, I would point out.